dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 * Unit tests to enable confident refactoring
 * Integration tests to catch bugs early

-Atlassian has a series of <a href="https://www.atlassian.com/software-development">articles on software best practices</a> that you may find useful
+Atlassian has a series of <a href="https://www.atlassian.com/software-development">articles on software best practices</a> that you may find useful.

 <!-- ---------------------------------------------------------------------- -->
 <h2 class="section-heading">Production ML System Requirements</h2>

 Due to the nature of ML systems and their reliance on training data to produce a model, they have additional requirements over and above traditional software systems.

-Data is as important to ML developers as code is to traditional software developers, and many of the same issues affecting code affect data as well, for example versioning.
+Data is as important to ML systems as code is to traditional software, and many of the same issues affecting code affect data as well, for example versioning.

+There are several emerging fields growing to address the ML system life-cycle.

+1) Data Engineering - designing and building systems for collecting, storing, processing and analysing data at scale.
+2) ML Engineering - intersection of machine learning and software engineering; bringing solid engineering principals to building ML models.
+3) <a href="https://en.wikipedia.org/wiki/MLOps">MLOps</a> - intersection of machine learning, data engineering and <a href="https://en.wikipedia.org/wiki/DevOps">DevOps</a>; deployment, health, diagnostics and governance of production ML models.
+4) <a href="https://en.wikipedia.org/wiki/DataOps">DataOps</a> - manages the entire data lifecycle from source to value.
+5) <a href="https://en.wikipedia.org/wiki/ModelOps">ModelOps</a> or AIOps - extends MLOps and manages all model lifecycles across a company ensuring technical, business and compliance KPI's.

+These fields are still being defined and created and some may come or go.
+What these descriptions highlight is the interdisciplinary nature required to successfully productionise ML models.

 Highly desirable ML system requirements: